 Yes

-Party A and Party B
+Party A

 The corporate register (tokibo tohon), articles of incorporation (teikan) and board rules (torishimariya-kai ketsugi) (if any) of each party and its Credit Support Providers (if any) or, in the case of the Enron Corp.
 Guaranty, evidence of corporate authority.